How to Set Goals

 Set Goals: A Different Approach

-January of 2018 I made a list of five tasks/mindsets/intentions that I wanted to “bring into” the new year and I kept it in my purse where I would see it every day:
+I made a list of five tasks/mindsets/intentions that I wanted to achieve and I kept it in my purse where I would see it every day:

 - Develop a personal practice